EwuraImpraim/INST377-TEAM-PROJECT/DeveloperManual.md

 How to run application on a server:

-  You can run the application on a server using Insomnia.
-This will allow you to run the API's used in our weather application.
+  You can run the application using nodemon and the local URL provided when creating the back end index.js.
+You can also test the api endpoint using insomnia which allows you to get, post, etc... weather information from the APIs or database you are using.

 How to run the tests written in the software: